Abd Allah ibn al-Zubayr: Claim to the caliphate

-Most of the Arab tribes in central and southern Syria remained loyal to the Umayyads and selected the non-Sufyanid Marwan ibn al-Hakam from Medina to succeed Mu'awiya II.
+Most of the Arab tribes in central and southern Syria, which were dominated by the Banu Kalb, remained loyal to the Umayyads and selected Marwan ibn al-Hakam from the Abu al-As branch of the Umayyad clan to succeed Mu'awiya II.
 The proclamation of Marwan as caliph in Damascus marked a turning point for Ibn al-Zubayr.
-Marwan's partisans, led by Ubayd Allah ibn Ziyad, decisively defeated the pro-Zubayrid Qaysi tribes, led by al-Dahhak ibn Qays al-Fihri, at the Battle of Marj Rahit in July 684.
+Marwan's Yamani forces, led by Ubayd Allah ibn Ziyad, decisively defeated the Zubayrid loyalist Qaysi tribes, led by al-Dahhak ibn Qays al-Fihri, at the Battle of Marj Rahit in July 684.
 The surviving Qaysi tribesmen fled to the Jazira (Upper Mesopotamia) under the leadership of Zufar ibn al-Harith al-Kilabi, who maintained his recognition of Ibn al-Zubayr's suzerainty.
 However, in March 685, Ibn al-Zubayr lost the economically important province of Egypt to Marwan.

-Meanwhile, negotiations collapsed between Ibn al-Zubayr and the Kufan strongman al-Mukhtar al-Thaqafi, who afterward took up the cause of the Alid family.
-He declared Ibn al-Hanafiyya caliph and, unprecedented in Islamic history, the Mahdi.
+Meanwhile, negotiations collapsed between Ibn al-Zubayr and the Kufan revolutionary Mukhtar al-Thaqafi, who took up the cause of the Alid family.
+He declared Ibn al-Hanafiyya the Imam and, unprecedented in Islamic history, the Mahdi.
 Al-Mukhtar's partisans drove out the Zubayrid authorities from Kufa in October 685.
 Al-Mukhtar later dispatched a Kufan force to the Hejaz and freed Ibn al-Hanafiyya.
-Mus'ab's authority in Basra and Khurasan was also beginning to waver, but was ultimately secured after he gained the backing of the powerful Azdi chieftain and military leader of Khurasan, al-Muhallab ibn Abi Sufra.
+Mus'ab's authority in Basra and Khurasan was also beginning to waver but was ultimately secured after he gained the backing of the powerful Azdi chieftain and military leader of Khurasan, al-Muhallab ibn Abi Sufra.
 Mus'ab also gained the defections of thousands of Kufan tribesmen and together they defeated and killed al-Mukhtar in April 687.
 Ibn al-Zubayr subsequently dismissed Mus'ab from office in 686/87 and appointed his own son Hamza as governor of Basra.
 The latter dispatched a force under Abd Allah ibn Umayr al-Laythi to drive out the Najdiyya Kharijites from Bahrayn after they overran the province, but the Zubayrids were repulsed.
 Hamza proved incompetent in his administration of Iraq and, following his failure to deliver the provincial revenues to the state treasury in Mecca, he was dismissed and allegedly imprisoned by his father.
 Mus'ab was reinstated shortly after, in 687/688.
 By that time, the Najdiyya Kharijites conquered Yemen and Hadhramaut, while in 689, they occupied Ta'if, Mecca's southern neighbour.